Ōhara no Sato Onsen: The Vegan-Friendly Guesthouse in Ōhara

 Now that you know where to stay at Ōhara, it is time to plan the rest of your visit to this town.

 In our Ōhara article, you will find information about all the attractions worth your time.
 We have also included a couple of dining options for lunch or dinner, as well as general information about the spiritual village.
-A recommended itinerary for you to follow the day is also included!
+A recommended itinerary for the day is also included!

 Leave a Comment